darktable-org/dtdocs/content/module-reference/processing-modules/lowpass.md

 ---

-_**Note:** This module performs blurs in Lab color space, which can produce undesirable effects, and is therefore no longer recommended.
-You are advised to instead use the [contrast equalizer](./contrast-equalizer.md) module for blurring or the [tone equalizer](./tone-equalizer.md) module for dynamic range compression._
+_**Note:** This module performs blurs in Lab color space, which can produce undesirable effects, and is no longer recommended.
+Instead, use the [contrast equalizer](./contrast-equalizer.md) module for blurring or the [tone equalizer](./tone-equalizer.md) module for dynamic range compression._

 ---